 The plan should include the following phases:

 The management of hazardous waste is primarily carried out by the producing establishments themselves.
 Each generator must check the dangerousness of its waste.
 It must also control the final fate of the waste.
 Then, they must provide complete documentation.
-This is done so that the hazardous waste that they produce is correctly identified, managed, and treated.
+This is done so that the hazardous waste that they produce is correctly identified, managed and treated.
 All of this has to be done before it is completely recycled.

 A satellite hazardous waste storage site will be set up in each of the areas concerned.
 These areas will then become secure and will be marked with a sign indicating that it is a hazardous waste accumulation area.
-Hazardous materials are to be collected and transported to the main hazardous waste storage area only.
+Hazardous wastes are to be collected and transported to the main hazardous waste storage area only.
 This intermediate area is located where the hazardous waste is generated.
 It must be easy to monitor and visually inspect.
 The area in question needs both good ventilation and secondary containment if possible.
 This containment is intended to prevent leakage from the main container.
 When a waste container of this type is filled, a qualified coordinator should move it to the central storage area.
 The storage conditions for this container must be indicated on a form kept in the room provided for this purpose.
 This area is inspected regularly.

 The implementation of this plan relies on the presence of at least one person with specific training from a hazardous waste coordinator during each process.
 These individuals will ensure that the hazardous waste management plan is respected within their department.
 It will be up to the Hazardous Waste Stream Coordinator to determine at what stage follow-up training may be required.